 You may not have thought of this one.
 Part of being a responsible driver is to be a responsible car owner.
 Bring your new driver along next time you have your car serviced.
 Teach them about what needs to be regularly maintained and what questions to ask their mechanic.
 And once they are old enough to drive alone, put them in charge of their oil change and maintenance schedule.

-When it is time for your teenager to start driving and caring for their car, bring them to Ultimate Auto Repair in Jackson.
+When it is time for your teenager to start driving and caring for their car, bring them to Ultimate Auto Repair in Jackson, MI.
 Our team of expert mechanics while talk them through the process and make sure they get the best possible service.